-We all culminate in their stunning kitchen (which, I'm told, is the most-used room in the house), and suddenly Poppy dances by me with a black puppy plush toy that is the spitting image of their 12-year-old family dog, Tucker.
+We gather in their stunning kitchen (which, I'm told, is the most-used room in the house), and suddenly Poppy dances by with a black puppy plush toy that is the spitting image of their 12-year-old family dog, Tucker.
 She's in the middle of training the toy to perform tricks and throws a ball for it to fetch.
 Berkus breaks out into laughter, "She's given up on Tucker."

 He points to the famous faux-sheepskin Liv armchair in their family room, which they both loved so much they had to bring two home.
 As Brent explains, it's also kid-friendly, so you can take a wet rag to it.
-"It's not precious," he adds.
+"It's not precious," he says.

 Not that either of them really believes in designing a kid-friendly home.
-"To me, growing up, the child-friendly home was you don't mess with things or disrespect the furniture in your home because you'll get in trouble," he muses, reflecting back on his childhood.
+"To me, growing up, the child-friendly home was you don't mess with things or disrespect the furniture in your home because you'll get in trouble," Brent muses, reflecting back on his childhood.
 "We both were raised to respect our homes.
 For us, child-friendly is upholstering things in child-friendly fabrics.
 Things that can withstand the wear and tear of just kids in general because they're always messy at best."

 Instead, they choose to involve their kids in the design and decorating process, which was how Berkus was raised.
-He goes on to tell me how he'd visit the antique fairs as a child with his mom, Nancy Golden, who was also an interior designer.
+He goes on to tell me how he'd visit antique fairs as a child with his mom, Nancy Golden, who was also an interior designer.
 Poppy is definitely following in Berkus's stylish footsteps.
 "Poppy loves to move furniture with us," he says.
 "The kids are involved in the story in the home, as they should be.
-So our hope, I mean we're three and a half years into it, but our hope is that we can continue to raise them both with respect and just an awareness to take care of the things that are in the house.
-I think it's a mix of teaching our kids that they need to respect and honor the things that we've worked so hard for and the things that make their environment beautiful, and at the same time being realistic about the fact that we're not going to live in a padded cell until our kids are 10 years old.
+So our hope, I mean we're three and a half years into it, but our hope is that we can continue to raise them both with respect and just an awareness to take care of the things that are in the house."
+Berkus continues, "I think it's a mix of teaching our kids that they need to respect and honor the things that we've worked so hard for and the things that make their environment beautiful, and at the same time being realistic about the fact that we're not going to live in a padded cell until our kids are 10 years old.
 No one's going to enjoy that."

 Poppy is also very specific about their own house and knows if something has been moved or rearranged.
 "There was one little fish bench that we had in the TV room, and we kept moving it out," says Berkus.
 "But I would come back into the room later, and it would be back, and I would say 'Why is that bench here?'
 She kept bringing it back in and would tell me, 'It goes right here.'
 She's just aware."